nekopy/Tokei/README.md

 This explicit setup is intentional for the pre-1.0 release to maximize PNG reliability.

 ## Scripts (Windows)

+These scripts are intended for running from source / a portable folder.
+If you installed the Electron desktop app from Releases, you do not need to run these.

 - Setup-Environment.bat
   - Creates the local Python venv in .venv